Maritime object classification with SAR imagery using quantum kernel methods: Methods

 When using a training dataset \(\mathcal{D}=\{(\mathbf{x}_i,y_i)\}_{i=1}^{M}\subset\mathcal{X}\times\{\pm1\}\), SVC involves searching for the solution to the following convex quadratic program, called the soft-margin dual optimisation problem:

-Here \(C\geq0\) is a regularisation parameter specifying the penalty associated with an incorrectly classified data point, \(K_{ij}=\mathcal{K}(\mathbf{x}_i,\mathbf{x}_j)\) is an \(M\times M\) matrix called the \emph{kernel matrix}, and the solution is the vector \({\mathbf{\alpha}}=(\alpha_1,\ldots,\alpha_M)\in[0,C]^M\).
-Finding a solution to \eqref{SVC} corresponds to finding a hyperplane which maximises the margin between the classes in $\mathcal{F}$, while allowing for incorrect classifications of some data points at a cost proportional to \(C\).
+Here \(C\geq0\) is a regularisation parameter specifying the penalty associated with an incorrectly classified data point, \(K_{ij}=\mathcal{K}(\mathbf{x}_i,\mathbf{x}_j)\) is an \(M\times M\) matrix called the \emph{kernel matrix}, and the solution is the vector \({\bm{\alpha}}=(\alpha_1,\ldots,\alpha_M)\in[0,C]^M\).
+Finding a solution to Equation~\eqref{SVC} corresponds to finding a hyperplane which maximises the margin between the classes in $\mathcal{F}$, while allowing for incorrect classifications of some data points at a cost proportional to \(C\).
 This means that a solution is permitted even when the classes are not linearly separable after being embedded in \(\mathcal{F}\).

-Solving \eqref{SVC} can be achieved deterministically (up to the choice of strategy for selecting pairs of dual coefficients) using the sequential minimisation optimisation (SMO) algorithm~\cite{Platt1998Sequential, Scholkopf2001Kernels}.
-Classification prediction for new data, \(x\in\mathcal{X}\), using the model is
+Solving Equation~\eqref{SVC} can be achieved deterministically (up to the choice of strategy for selecting pairs of dual coefficients) using the sequential minimisation optimisation (SMO) algorithm~\cite{Platt1998Sequential, Scholkopf2001Kernels}.
+Classification prediction for new data, \(x\in\mathcal{X}\), can be achieved using the model

 where \(b\in\mathbb{R}\) can be determined with the Karush-Kuhn-Tucker conditions~\cite{Kuhn2014Nonlinear,Karush2014Minima}.